- What is Python?

 - String formatting can be done using

-is used in generator functions to produce a series of values, suspending the function’s state between calls.
+- What is the purpose of the yieldkeyword in Python?- yieldis used in generator functions to produce a series of values, suspending the function’s state between calls.

 - Explain the concept of a lambda function in Python.

-keyword.
+- Lambda functions are anonymous functions defined using the lambdakeyword.
 They are often used for short, one-time operations.

 - Lambda functions are anonymous functions defined using the